• About

 115 27th Ave N, Nashville, TN 37203

-Red’s…how do I love thee?
-Let me count the ways.
-You may have guess that I saved the best for last!
-Red’s 615 Kitchen was at the top of my list of hot chicken places to try, so we made our way over to the Centennial Park area and ordered up a plate of Thighs with Two Sides (Medium spice).
+This spot was at the top of my list of hot chicken places to try, so we made our way over to the Centennial Park area and ordered up a plate of thighs with two sides (medium spice on the chicken).

 Red’s medium spice was the perfect spice level for us, with just enough heat to make your lips tingle.
 The thighs were crispy on the outside, and extremely juice on the inside.
 The flavor profile was on point as well!